Monogoto

 OK

 Do you see an IP address?
 Congratulations! 🎉 You’ve successfully connected your cellular modem to Monogoto.
-Have a look at the Things logs in the Monogoto Console to find more details about the established connection.
+Have a look at the Things logs in the to find more details about the established connection.